Colombian story has an unhappy ending. Sometimes, stories do.

 Then Campo went to see his mother.

-It may have been one of those late afternoons when, at age 72, Campo’s mom reminisced about being a girl again.
+been one of those late afternoons when, at age 72, Campo’s mom reminisced about being a girl again.
 Of lying still, innocent no more, under the branches of a great tree as wind ruffled the leaves, ruffled her pulled-up dress, ruffled her fluttering secrets into the future.

 For more than an hour that afternoon, neighbors reported Campo argued loudly with her about something.
 Then the 52-year-old son plunged his hunting knife into his mother’s neck as she sat in a favorite chair, her back turned.